 Managing Depression Among Residents

-This is a measure of the percent of long-term care residents showing signs of depression.
+This datapoint is a measure of the percentage of long-term care patients who are showing signs of depression.
+Many in the industry believe that this is a measure of quality of life.

 Appropriate Vaccine Usage